Open-Building-Management/containers/README.md

-zoo of dockerfiles for different purposes, such as running emoncms and tensorflow
+# Pipeline producing images running bios version of emoncms and tensorflow

 ***status : active work in progess***